wercker/triage/README.rst

   https://github.com/settings/tokens

-Add it to your env as GITHUB_API_TOKEN
+Add it to your env as GITHUB_TOKEN

 How To Build